f5alliances/f5_provisioner/docker/README.md

 The [docker build](https://docs.docker.com/engine/reference/commandline/build/) command builds an image from a Dockerfile.
 This image will be used to run the ansible playbooks for the provisioner.
 From the directory containing the **Dockerfile**, run the build command.
+This command will take a few minutes to complete.

 ```shell
 cd f5_provisioner/docker